 More specifically, Jesus is referring to the physical body and those who occupy these temporary physical bodies.
 We are not these physical bodies.
 We occupy them for a few years and then leave them.

 These physical bodies - and the physical mind - are by design limited.
 The Supreme Being designed these physical bodies to provide a virtual facility for some of His children - those who rejected their relationship with Him - to dwell outside of the spiritual realm.

 These physical bodies thus provide an escape from the consciousness of the spiritual realm.
 Each of us is a spirit-person from this spiritual realm.
-And we were created by the Supreme Being to love and serve Him.
-But because love requires freedom, the Supreme Being gave each of us the ability to love Him or not.
+And we were created by the Supreme Being to exchange love with Him and His children.
+But because love requires freedom, the Supreme Being gave each of us the ability not to love Him.

 We might compare this to the design of a movie theater.
 By design, the movie theater is a darkened room with no windows with a giant screen in the front of the room with all the chairs pointing towards it.
 This provides the ability for movie-goers to get lost in the movie and forget what is going on outside the movie.
 This is why there is no windows and the lights are turned off: To focus the movie-goers' consciousness upon the movie.

 In the say way, these bodies were designed to focus our consciousness towards the physical world - while forgetting our real identity and our relationship with the Supreme Being.